 Spring is almost here, and soon students will be taking college entrance exams and planning for life after high school.
 Research shows most schools are not doing enough to help students succeed after high school.
 Students often struggle with post-secondary coursework, and many lack the social and emotional skills needed to thrive in higher education and their chosen career paths.

-What can we do to help get students college- and career-ready?
-Academic readiness is key, but it’s only part of the equation.
+Whether students choose a trade school, an apprenticeship, or a traditional college or university, we need to better prepare them for success.
+College and career readiness depends on academic readiness, but this is only part of the equation.
 Social and emotional learning (SEL) is also important.
-Developing students’ social and emotional skills has been shown to improve academic performance and provide students with a solid foundation for achieving success in post-secondary environments and the workplace.
+Developing students’ social-emotional skills has been shown to improve academic performance and provide students with a solid foundation for achieving success in post-secondary environments and in the workplace.

-Here are six ways to increase students’ college- and career-readiness with SEL:
+Here are six ways to increase students’ college and career readiness with SEL:

 Earning a college degree or completing a post-secondary program is a big commitment.
 It’s important to teach students how to set goals and create a plan to achieve those goals.
-This way, they will have experience working toward a goal and will be more likely to stay on-course in college and the workplace.
+This way, they will have experience working toward a goal and will be more likely to stay on-course in college and in the workplace.
 Encourage students to think about their futures and set achievable goals with these tips.

-Whether students choose a trade school, an apprenticeship, or a traditional college or university, we need to better prepare them for success.
-Schools and educators can teach students the social and emotional skills they need to thrive in post-secondary and workplace settings.
+Schools and educators can better prepare their students for life after high school by teaching the social-emotional skills that students need in order to thrive in post-secondary and workplace settings.
 Implementing SEL strategies now will lay the groundwork for long-term success.

 Ready to learn more?
 Download our whitepaper, SEL and College and Career Readiness: A Pathway to a Lifetime of Success, by filling out the form below.